SplineSketch: Even More Accurate Quantiles with Error Guarantees

-Linear interpolation techniques were combined with the KLL sketch to improve its accuracy~\cite{SchieferCINSW23-KLLinterpolation}.
+A different application of interpolation techniques in the context of quantile estimation was presented in~\cite{SchieferCINSW23-KLLinterpolation}.
+In this work the linear interpolation were combined with the KLL sketch to improve its accuracy in some settings.

 Finally, MomentSketch~\cite{GanDTSB18,MitchellFH21} is possibly the most compact summary as it consists of $k$ moments and log-moments of data items, for a small $k$ such as $k=15$.
 Upon a query, the sketch constructs a distribution with the same moments and log-moments, using the maximum entropy principle and Chebyshev polynomials, which is a costly operation.
-However, MomentSketch only works well for certain smooth distributions but, as our experiments also demonstrate, suffers a large error in many real-world cases, including the uniform distribution.
+The consequence is that MomentSketch only works well for certain smooth distributions but, as our experiments also demonstrate, suffers a large error in many real-world cases, including the uniform distribution.

 The aforementioned quantile sketches form a basis for per-key quantile estimation (a simultaneous estimation of quantiles for multiple substreams in the main stream), as investigated in a recent line of work~\cite{dong.etal:2024:2024ieee40thint.conf.dataeng.icdea,guo.etal:2023:proc.29thacmsigkddconf.knowl.discov.datamin.,he.etal:2023:2023ieee39thint.conf.dataeng.icdea, shahout.etal:2023:proc.acmmanag.data}.